top of page

 1 .
 What does WinSPIRE look for in applicants?

-• WinSPIRE aims to recruit students from underrepresented genders in STEM, particularly students from historically marginalized groups in STEM and first generation students.
+WinSPIRE aims to serve students historically marginalized groups in STEM and first-generation students.
 We encourage all applicants to have a passion for STEM and scientific research.
 We are open to applicants from any and all backgrounds and abilities.

 2. What STEM background/experience do I need?